chrismurrph/default-db-format/README.md

 Take a look at any normalized state graph and you will see two types of top level keys.
 Each type of key has a different data shape beneath it.
 The two types of errors reflect not finding Idents in these two different shapes.
-That is how we get `:not-normalized-not-ids` and `:not-normalized-ids`.
+That is how we get `:not-normalized-ref-entries` and `:not-normalized-table-entries`.
 The descriptions used by the components will reflect these two types of errors.

 ##### Hacking/Improving

 The `examples` package contains files with `def`s in them where each `def` is normalized state that has been manually copied out from an application.
 Each `def` is used in one or more devcards, which can be found in the `cards.cards` namespace.
-One way to manually get the supposedly normalized state is to `(pprint @my-reconciler)` and copy and paste the output from the Chrome developer console into a new `def`.
-Then construct another devcard much like one of the existing ones.
+In most cases I got the supposedly normalized state using `(pprint @my-reconciler)` and copied and pasted the output from the Chrome developer console into a new `def`.
+Then constructed another devcard much like one of the existing ones.
+Every devcard has at least one test associated with it.
+In cases where a devcard would not be interesting there are just tests.

-There is currently only one way to ***run*** this project:
+The only way I know to run this project is through a Cursive REPL.
+I start the REPL from within IntelliJ and point the browser at [the cards/tests html page](http://localhost:3449/cards.html#!/cards.cards).

-    lein figwheel devcards
+To setup the Cursive REPL you need to follow these [steps](https://github.com/bhauman/lein-figwheel/wiki/Running-figwheel-in-a-Cursive-Clojure-REPL#create-a-clojuremain-cursive-repl-configuration).

 ##### Definitions